Review: The Book of Why

 Pearl proposes this framework which we can use to categorise the various techniques of causal inference.
 At the bottom lies passive observation of a system, allowing us to find direction-free associations.
 The next rung up is intervention: by explicitly setting the values of treatment variables, we abolish the effects of confounders.
 This is even more effective with randomisation, which is why RCTs are hailed as the gold standard of scientific studies.

 Going beyond intervention is the idea of the counterfactual, or what-if thinking.
 If this person had never smoked, would he still have gotten lung cancer?
 Counterfactuals are subtly but crucially different from interventions.
 These hypothetical questions pertain to what might have been, and cannot actually happen in the real world.
 We can intervene by stopping that person with lung cancer from smoking now, but we can't erase that lung cancer patient's 50-year history of smoking, which is the counterfactual question we're asking in this case.
 Think of counterfactuals as parallel universes.
-Counterfactuals strengthen the case for a causal relationship: if AA causes BB, then BB shouldn't happen in the abscence of AA.
+Counterfactuals strengthen the case for a causal relationship: if causes , then shouldn't happen in the abscence of .
 Of course, things are rarely this simple in real life, and the authors also discuss necessary and sufficienct causes.

 DAGs